-The Real Reasons Blake Shelton And Miranda Lambert Split Finally Revealed
+Real Reasons Blake Shelton And Miranda Lambert Split Supposedly Revealed

 In addition to a faulty foundation, Lambert also complained about Shelton’s busy schedule.
 Between their touring schedules and Shelton’s involvement on The Voice, they barely had any time to see each other.
 Eventually, the stress of their work weighed their marriage down.

-To make matters worse, Shelton allegedly believed that Lambert was cheating on him with Chris Young.
-Young later denied the rumors and expressed regret that his name was connected with their divorce.
+To make matters worse, Shelton allegedly believed that Lambert was cheating on him with Chris Young, who later denied the rumors and expressed regret that his name was connected with their divorce.
 Young remains good friends with Shelton and Lambert to this day.

-International Business Times reports that the cheating rumors surrounding Lambert were not based on fact.
+The International Business Times reports that the cheating rumors surrounding Lambert were not based on fact.
 Although sources claim that Lambert blamed alcohol on her behavior, insiders close to the singer shut down the reports.

 Shelton was also involved in a cheating scandal of his own.
 The identity of the woman never surfaced, but rumors hinted that Shelton was cheating on Lambert in order to get back at her.